Predrag-Jandric/React-Portfolio/README.md

 - add Why I Code section to your github
 - add emotional intelligence as strong point
 - add user stories image to readmes for featured projects
-- emphasize how you have experience building production level apps
-- write about yourself in first person

-- landing page, hero section should immediatelly answer 1 who you are
-  2 what do you do
-  3 how can you help me

 hero pattern got from
 https://patternico.com/#meM0W5EUKUjVsnNY

 3d got from
 https://sketchfab.com

-## Focus on user value, keep it brief